Egor4ik325/rankrise/README.md

 - API should be hierarchical, meaning have multiple levels. *First should be root categories*, then under this category children can be accessed like `/categories/1/children/2/children/3/`.
 Or get children just by filtering parent like `/categories/?parent=1` to get children of 1 category.

 - To get category product filtering product by category should be used like `/products?category=1`.

+## Caching

+Caching will be used to save *expensive rating/ranking* queries and calculations when requesting option list.

+- level: per-view

+- cache backend: Redis (in-memory)